winteryoung/yanwte2/README.md

   Accepts an argument of the class of the provider.
 Providers constructed this way must have a parameter-less constructor, and cannot have dependency injection.
 * `springProvider`
   Accepts an string specifying the name of the provider bean.
 You can explicitly specify the name of the bean like `@Service("mybean")`, and use it like `springProvider("mybean")`.
 Providers constructed this way can have dependency injection.
-* `dynamic`
+* `dynamicProviders`
   The above methods introduce a way to statically specify which provider to use.
-If you are building a plugin system, you won't know the exact providers that will be registered later. `dynamic` combinator will be expanded into a list of providers at runtime.
-One consequence is that `dynamic` combinator cannot be used at the root of the tree.
-Because it's unclear what you want to with the multiple results returned by the providers.
+If you are building a plugin system, you won't know the exact providers that will be registered later. `dynamicProviders` combinator will be expanded into a list of providers at runtime.
+One consequence is that `dynamicProviders` combinator cannot be used at the root of the tree.
+Because it's unclear what you want to do with the multiple results returned by the providers.
 * `chain`
   As demonstrated above, `chain` returns the result of the first child that returns non-null.
 It has the effect of short-circuit.
-Thus it pretty much the chain of responsibility.
-If no child returns null, `chain` acts like foreach.
+Thus it's pretty much like the chain of responsibility.
+If no child returns `null`, `chain` acts like foreach.
 * `mapReduce`
   Accepts a series of combinators and a function to specify how to combine the results returned by the combinators.
-The request is broadcasted to all the combinators sequentially.
+The request will be broadcasted to all the combinators sequentially.

 The combinator system is recursive.
 It's possible to build a multi-level tree like the following:

 ```